HNTA-Club/website/_pages/about.md

 ---
 HeNTAi is TUT's anime club, which organizes animation and manga related activities for the students of TUT.

-Students can join the club for a tiny fee of 0 ¥.
+Students can join the club for a tiny fee of 0 yen.

 The clubroom is situated in the basement of Sähkötalo.